All Children should be in school

 A full written report is sent home in the Summer Term.
 For children in Years 2 and 6 this report includes information of their national assessment levels.
 Interim reports, which focus on attitudes, behaviour and attendance are sent home in the Autumn and Spring Terms.

 There are many informal opportunities for Parents and Guardians to visit the school and support their child's various activities.
-We send regular newsletters home with the children, to inform you of forthcoming events.
+We send out weekly newsletters via email, to inform you of forthcoming events.
+If you do not have an email address then a paper copy of the newsletter can be obtained from the school office.

 If parents have any concerns about the process for Secondary Admissions, please do not hesitate to contact the school.

-Please find attached at the base of this page the presentation given by Mrs Bond and any relevant admission documents that parents would find useful.
+Please find attached at the base of this page the presentation given by Mrs Prentice and any relevant admission documents that parents would find useful.